davonbl/web-development-apprentice-project/README.md

     git clone https://github.com/davonbl/web-development-apprentice-project.git
     ```

-2. After entering either the client or server directory, install dependencies in the client and server directories:
+2. After entering either the client or server directory, install the dependencies in the client and server directories:

     ```bash
     npm install